Rabbits with a congenital splay-leg

 Acknowledgement

-Thanks are due to Michel Gruaz (Switzerland), Kate Jenkins (Canada), Arie van Praag (Switzerland), Megan Matter (USA) and Akira Yamanouchi (VEIN), for the gracious permission to use their pictures.
+I would like to express my gratitude to Michel Gruaz (Switzerland), Kate Jenkins (Canada), Arie van Praag (Switzerland), Megan Matter (USA), and Akira Yamanouchi (VEIN) for their kind permission to use their pictures.

 Further information